Florida to Colorado Road Trip Itinerary (8 Days with Stops & Hotels)

 Where to Stay In Valdosta

-Today we suggest a first stop on the Georgia/Tennessee state line before making your way to historic Chattanooga for a night.
+Day 2 of this Florida to Colorado road trip Today heads north to the Georgia/ Tennessee state line before making your way to historic Chattanooga for a night.

 Rock City Gardens, Georgia